BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Showing-Holograms-for-Quest-NPCs.md

 - Show one hologram before the quest starts.
 - Show another hologram while the quest is active.
 - Hide both holograms after the quest is completed.
+- Use item lines as clear visual markers.
 - Keep the hologram above the NPC with a vertical offset.

 ```yaml